NU-CUCIS/ph5concat/utils/README.md

     infile        input file name contains a list of HDF5 file names (required)

     This utility program re-order the files in infile into a sorted list based on the increasing order of 'run' and 'subrun' IDs.
 Requirements for the input HDF5 files:
-      1. must contain datasets /spill/run and /spill/subrun
+      1. must contain datasets '/spill/run' and '/spill/subrun'
-      2. contains multiple groups at root level
+      2. may contain multiple groups at root level
       3. each group may contain multiple 2D datasets
-      4. all datasets in the same group share the 1st dimension size
+      4. 1st dimension of all datasets in the same group share the same size
-      5. each group must contain datasets run and subrun'
+      5. each group must contain datasets 'run' and 'subrun'
-      6. data type of datasets run and subrun must be H5T_STD_U32LE *ph5concat version 1.1.0 of March 1, 2020.
+      6. data type of datasets 'run' and 'subrun' must be H5T_STD_U32LE *ph5concat version 1.1.0 of March 1, 2020.
   ```
 Example run and output:
   ```
   % cat sample_in_list.txt
   ND/neardet_r00011981_s06_t00_R19-02-23-miniprod5.i_v1_data.h5caf.h5